psrenergy-docs/sddp-release-notes/docs/sddp18.0-changelog.md

 ## Operation Planning Module (SDDP)

 ###  Fixed issues
-  * Fixed application of maintenance factors in hourly simulation
+  * Hourly representation
+    * Fixed an issue introduced in version 18.0.8rc8 that caused the maintenance schedule factors to be applied twice

 # SDDP 18.0.8rc12